anchore/vunnel/src/vunnel/providers/sles/README.md

 naming genuine binaries, including every unfixed kernel record — while catching only 166 of its targets.

+## Orphaned binary `known_affected` entries

+One level below the source-named problem: a `vendor_fix` list sometimes covers only *part* of the binary set `known_affected` names for the same product, so the document says "affected, no fix" about a binary the same source build patched.

+`CVE-2019-13057`, plain SLES 15 SP1: `known_affected` names eleven openldap2 binaries,
+`vendor_fix` names nine of them at `2.4.46-9.19.2`, omitting `libldap-data` and `openldap2-ppolicy-check-password`.
+SUSE's own SP2 list for that CVE carries all eleven at the identical build, and the purl settles that it is one build — `libldap-data-2.4.46-9.19.2` is `upstream=openldap2-2.4.46-9.19.2.src.rpm`.
+The SLE 15 SP1 base image ships `libldap-data` and `libldap-2_4-2` both at `2.4.46-9.53.1` from one source RPM: the second is suppressed by its fix entry, the first was reported NOT-FIXED with no version to compare against.
+Reported upstream to SUSE.

+`_resolve_orphan_binaries` has two remedies, and the document decides which applies:

+**Inherit** — where the document publishes a build of that binary carrying the source NVR its sibling was fixed at, that build's version is the boundary.
+It is SUSE's own number for that package out of that build, not one inferred from a sibling's.
+Lowest wins among several, for the reason under "Choosing among the fix categories".

+**Retire** — otherwise, drop the record, but only when this namespace also has a fixed record named after the **source RPM**. grype resolves an installed binary to its source RPM and searches under that name too (`exact-indirect-match`), so that record keeps an unpatched install detectable, and keeps producing the "Distro Not Vulnerable" ignore that suppresses matches on packages owned by the RPM.
+Without it a drop is a false negative on both paths, so the record stands and the false positive stays SUSE's to fix.

+Neither remedy touches a **declared won't-fix** (`NoAdvisory=True`), same boundary as the source-named drop.

+Rejected alternative: inheriting the sibling's own fix version whenever the siblings agree on one.
+It fires on 360 of the 363, but only 36 can be shown to sit on the same upstream version stream as that fix — `openldap2-ppolicy-check-password` is on `1.2-x` while its siblings were fixed at `2.4.46-9.19.2`, so pasting that across would compare streams and stay wrong.
+Rejected alternative in the other direction: dropping every orphan.
+326 of the 363 have no source-named record to fall back on, and a dropped record also stops vetoing owned-package matches, so the FP would be traded for an FN.

+Measured over the same 1,202-document sample (1.9% of the corpus): **363 orphaned records across 27 CVEs**, 4.5% of all `"None"` records.
+The rule acts on **43** of them — 8 inherited, 35 retired — and an A/B over identical documents removes exactly those 35 records and changes exactly those 8 versions, touching no `"None"`-free record. **None** of the 363 carries a `no_fix_planned` remediation, so the carve-out costs nothing today;
+it is there because SUSE does use that mechanism elsewhere (`CVE-2023-47627` fixes `python311-aiohttp` on SLES 15 SP5 while declaring the same-source `python-aiohttp` won't-fix).
+The remaining ~320 stay as they are: they need SUSE's fix lists to be completed, and guessing a boundary for them is how a false positive becomes a false negative.

 ## Withdrawn (rejected) CVEs

 A document whose description says MITRE has rejected the CVE ID emits nothing at all;